Guardians vs. Red Sox Player Props Betting Odds

 Ramírez Stats

-- Ramirez has collected 58 hits with 16 doubles, two triples, six home runs and 25 walks.
-He has driven in 30 runs with five stolen bases.
+- Ramirez has 17 doubles, two triples, six home runs, 25 walks and 31 RBI (59 total hits).
+He has swiped five bases.

 Ramírez Recent Games